dell/csm-docs/content/docs/getting-started/helmmodules/replication/installation.md

 Please read this [document](./configmap-secrets) before proceeding with the installation.
 It provides detailed steps on how to set up communication between multiple clusters which will be required during or after the installation.

-### Install CSM Replication Controller
+### Install Container Storage Module Replication Controller
-You can use one of the following methods to install CSM Replication Controller:
+You can use one of the following methods to install Container Storage Module Replication Controller:
 * Using repctl
 * Installation script (Helm chart)